NVIDIA/TensorRT-LLM/examples/chatglm/README.md

 ### Weight Only quantization

-Use `--use_weight_only` to enable INT8-Weight-Only quantization, this will siginficantly lower the latency and memory footprint.
+Use `--use_weight_only` to enable INT8-Weight-Only quantization, this will significantly lower the latency and memory footprint.
 Furthermore, use `--weight_only_precision int8` or `--weight_only_precision int4` to configure the data type of the weights.

 ```bash
 # ChatGLM3-6B: single gpu, int8 weight only quantization